giovana-morais/giovana-morais/README.md

 # well, hello there!

-i'm Giovana and i'm a computer scientist and also a masters student at University of São Paulo (USP), focusing on Musical Computing and Musical Information Retrieval. right now i work as a data scientist at Gympass.
+i'm Giovana! i'm a computer scientist (UFSCar) working as data scientist at Gympass. i'm also a masters student at University of São Paulo (USP), focusing on Musical
+Computing and Musical Information Retrieval.

 general things i'm interested in:
 * :computer: programming